-Jobseeker’s Allowance or JSA is a benefit you can claim if you are unemployed or working less than 16 hours per week, and you are available and looking for full time work.
+Jobseeker’s Allowance or JSA is a benefit you can claim if you are unemployed and are already an existing claimant.
+You must work less than 16 hours per week, and you are available and looking for full time work.

-JSA can be 'new style' JSA or income-related (IR).
+JSA can be 'new style' JSA/Contribution-based.
 You are eligible for 'new style' JSA if you have paid enough National Insurance (NI) contributions in the two previous tax years and you will receive it for up to six months.

-If you do not meet the NI contribution conditions, you will have to apply for IR-JSA.
+If you do not meet the NI contribution conditions, you will have to apply for a top-up of Universal Credit for help with your rent.
 This is means-tested, therefore any income and capital or savings worth £6,000 or more will affect the amount of benefit you get.

-You will not receive any IR-JSA if you have capital or savings worth more than £16,000.
-People living in your household can affect the amount of IR-ESA you are entitled to.
-It’s also worth noting that you will get help with prescription charges if you get IR-JSA.
+You will not receive any Universal Credit if you have capital or savings worth more than £16,000.
+People living in your household can affect the amount of Universal Credit you are entitled to.
+It’s also worth noting that you can get help with prescription charges if you get Universal Credit.

 What is a claimant commitment?